AI Ministry Framework

 These two words aren't in tension.
 They're in sequence.
 You steward well by leveraging wisely.
 And you leverage wisely by always asking: does this create more capacity for ministry, or does it consume it?

 How do we use AI to better convert people from considering the church to actually attending?
 Once they're a visitor, how do we convert them from visitor to member more effectively?
 Are there ways AI can improve the guest experience so dramatically that retention increases?
-This bucket is about growing the mission by growing the people who are part of it.

 This is the efficiency question.
 Looking across the entire budget and every ministry area and asking: where is there waste?
 What are we paying for that AI can do better, faster, or cheaper?
 The goal is not to recreate existing software — that's almost always a mistake.
-The goal is to identify what's genuinely wasteful and eliminate it through smart automation.

 Real Example